 Marketing workshop sign up: Take your marketing to the next level, or just plain get the basics done right.
 These are regular events for coworkers (included in membership) but are also open to the public.
 For non-members, payment is by check or cash at the door.
 See details below.
 Contact us to register.
 (Oh, did we mention we feature delicious food at our events?)

-Tuesday, Feb.
-5 – Startup Grind Networking Event – 7-9 PM.
+Startup Grind Networking Event – 7-9 PM.
+We hosted an event recently and plan to again, watch this space for details.
 Startup Grind is a global startup community designed to educate, inspire, and connect entrepreneurs.
 We are excited about hosting this opportunity for you to meet and talk with other entrepreneurs start or growing their businesses!
-Light refreshments will be included.
-There is no cost to attend, but RSVP at email@example.com..
+Light refreshments are included.
+There is no cost to attend, but RSVP at email@example.com.

 Wednesday, April 10 – Marketing Madness Workshop – 12-1 PM.